 Holders of the Series A Preferred Stock have no voting rights, except in specific circumstances of delisting or in the case the dividends are in arrears as specified in the Series A Preferred Stock Certificate of Designations.
 The Series A Preferred Stock accrued dividends at an annual percentage rate of 8.75% through April 14, 2022.
 The floating rate period for the Series A Preferred Stock began on April 15, 2022.
 The dividend on the Series A Preferred Stock will accrue at an annual rate equal to the sum of (a) Three-Month LIBOR (if it then exists), or an alternative reference rate as of the applicable determination date and (b) 6.578%, based on the \$25.00 liquidation preference per share of the Series A Preferred Stock.
-The liquidation preference provisions of the Series A Preferred Stock that are not solely within our control upon a change in control of the Company.
-Accordingly, the Series A Preferred Stock that equity sections in the accompanying condensed consolidated balance sheets.
+The liquidation preference provisions of the Series A Preferred Stock are considered contingent redemption provisions because there are rights granted to the holders of the Series A Preferred Stock that are not solely within our control upon a change in control of the Company.
+Accordingly, the Series A Preferred Stock is presented between liabilities and the equity sections in the accompanying condensed consolidated balance sheets.
 As of April 15, 2022, we have the option to redeem our Series A Preferred Stock.